 All contractors that come onto site are notified of the procedures in place for fire safety, emergency evacuation, first aid and reporting an incident.
-(Emergency procedures must be given to all visitors/contractors who come onto the site.
-The detail of the information given will vary depending on the time and work being undertaking).

 For extensive work or high-risk jobs, the contractor must comply with the recommendations and procedures issued by Shropshire Council and current health and safety legislation.
 Close liaison between the Council representative and contractors must be maintained.
 This will be arranged prior to work commencing and during the work activity as appropriate, i.e. provision will need to be made for emergency discussions to address unforeseen developments e.g. the work may take longer than planned and new safety arrangements may need to be made.